-In order to model cell-matrix interactions, we will develop a method that allows cells to influence the ECM simulation.
-To model matrix-cell interactions, we will expand the Hamiltonian of the CPM to include a term dependent on the local configuration of the ECM.
-This should make it possible for our model to simulate the strong coupling of cells and ECM.
+In order to model cell-matrix interactions, I will develop a method that allows cells to influence the ECM simulation.
+To model matrix-cell interactions, I will expand the Hamiltonian of the CPM to include a term dependent on the local configuration of the ECM.
+This should make it possible for my model to simulate the strong coupling of cells and ECM.
 I will explore which of the models listed above is the most promising and compare to them to existing approaches.

-For the CPM we use the distributed implementation CiS.
-CiS is based on the NAStJA framework implemented using MPI, which we will use to develop our model of the ECM.
+For the CPM I will use the distributed implementation CiS.
+CiS is based on the NAStJA framework implemented using MPI, which I will use to implement my model of the ECM.

-In order to reduce simulation times we will employ implementation techniques such as GPU programming.
-As the implementation performance of our model will depend on several interconnected factors such as cache efficiency, network latency and GPU communication cost we will need to benchmark it on a common test setup.
+In order to reduce simulation times I will employ implementation techniques such as GPU programming.
+As the implementation performance of my model will depend on several interconnected factors such as cache efficiency, network characteristics and GPU communication cost I will need to benchmark multiple implementations on a common test setup.